 1.4.
 Why is the recruitment of children according to a specific profile a trap that hinders the development of their potential?

-A few years ago I was at a training conference for scouts and coaches organised by the English Football Federation.
+A few years ago, I was at a training conference for scouts and coaches organised by the English Football Federation.
 At this conference, Damien Comolli (currently Director for Football at the French club Toulouse FC) gave a lecture and presentation.
 In the past, he had worked as a scout, but also in other roles for clubs such as Arsenal London, Tottenham and Liverpool.
 His entire lecture was devoted to the recruitment process and was very interesting, because Comolli talked about the recruitment process for clubs and the professional level generally.
 Thanks to the notes I made during that lecture, I can share with you some quite interesting observations about the profile of professional players and how it relates to the recruitment of children and young players to an academy.
 For example, who to recruit?

-A personality that fits
+A personality that fits.

-Understands the culture of the club he is coming to
+Understands the culture of the club he is coming to.

-Character over 'talent'
+Character over 'talent'.

-40% attitude 30% tactical awareness 20% physical abilities 10% technical skills /talent
+40% attitude 30% tactical awareness 20% physical abilities 10% technical skills /talent.

-Intrinsic motivation – loves playing football
+Intrinsic motivation – loves playing football.

-A personality that hates losing
+A personality that hates losing.

-Emotionally stable
+Emotionally stable.

-A good student – makes the right decisions
+A good student – makes the right decisions.

-Now how does that relate to recruitment to the academy of a professional club?
+Now, how does that relate to recruitment to the academy of a professional club?

 Clubs usually have the profile of the players their club and manager need.
 Often the same profile is also used to recruit the youngest.

 Where is the trap?

 Well, children and adolescents are constantly developing, and everyone is at a different stage of this development.
 The same applies to the learning process; everyone will be at a different level of understanding football, technical-tactical skills, etc. That’s why human development does not proceed in a straight line; it’s long-term and each individual reacts to this development differently, so looking for young talents according to the profile of mature players will be difficult and the probability of mistakes will be high.
-Perhaps it is better to choose 3 or 4 characteristics that will reflect and match the traits found in children as opposed to adults (we understand who we are recruiting and not just who we are looking for) For example, the following characteristics matching children and adolescents, as listed in Damien's presentation, may be:
+Perhaps it is better to choose three or four characteristics that will reflect and match the traits found in children as opposed to adults (we understand who we are recruiting and not just who we are looking for).

+For example, the following characteristics matching children and adolescents, as listed in Damien's presentation, may be:

-Intrinsic motivation – loves to play football (observed details are important, e.g. what the child or adolescent does before and after training, how long it is before it commences, etc.)
+Intrinsic motivation – loves to play football (observed details are important, e.g. what the child or adolescent does before and after training, how long it is before it commences, etc.).

-Character over 'talent' – of course, the attitude of children and adolescents is constantly forming, nevertheless we can at an early stage notice character traits that in the future will be important for playing professionally (for example: natural ambition and a desire for self-improvement; how they deal with failures and difficult situations; can they easily adapt)
+Character over 'talent' – of course, the attitude of children and adolescents is constantly forming, nevertheless we can, at an early-stage, notice character traits that in the future will be important for playing professionally (for example: natural ambition and a desire for self-improvement; how they deal with failures and difficult situations; can they easily adapt).

 A good student makes the right decisions (many scouts confuse intelligence on the pitch with tactics, recruiting players based on this trait.
 Well, intelligence on the pitch is nothing more than cognitive abilities and the skill to solve situations on teh pitch to advantage, while tactics are only the organization of the game).
 Often, due to ignorance (as I mentioned earlier in this chapter), scouts recommend someone who dribbles the ball well, completely ignoring the fact that another young player knows when, how and where to dribble – and that is a fundamental difference).